BoesLee/odin-project-recipes/README.md

 - Made an HTML with alot of list related elements
 - Used [W3](https://validator.w3.org/) Validator
-- Still looks shitty
+- Still looks shitty, mostly on purpose
-- Should probably remove retarded capital letter use, someday.
-Thanks brain!
+- <del>Should probably remove retarded capital letter use, someday.
+Thanks brain!</del>